jorgebucaran/hyperapp/docs/tutorial.md

 ]
 ```

-A few things going on here so let's break it down.
+A few things going on here so let’s break it down.

 -   `StopEditingFilter` no longer returns _just_ the state, but an _array_ where the first item is the new state and the following are effects.
 Hyperapp understands this format of return values and will update the state same as for "normal" actions

 -   The call to `request(...)` is _*not* executing the request_.
 It just returns an object (actually an array of `[function, options]`) which _represents_ the effect.
 After the state has been updated, Hyperapp will execute the effect.

 -   `request({...})` is given a few options, notably the `url` where the data we want is. `action` says we want `GotStories` dispatched with the response payload. `expect: "json"` the data should be parsed as JSON, and the payload should be a plain javascript object.
-We haven't implemented `GotStories` yet, but we will shortly.
+We haven’t implemented `GotStories` yet, but we will shortly.

 -   We introduced a new property in the state: `fetching: true`.
 This is how we will keep track that we are waiting for new data.

 When we get new data, we want to replace the `stories` property of the state with the new stories we get in the payload.
-It's not quite as simple as just replacing the `stories` property in the state though.
-We also need to make sure to "unselect" the currently selected story if it isn't in the new list.
+It’s not quite as simple as just replacing the `stories` property in the state though.
+We also need to make sure to "unselect" the currently selected story if it isn’t in the new list.
 Also, any stories in the new list that we have already `seen` need to maintain that status.
-Here's how it could be implemented:
+Here’s how it could be implemented:

 ```js
 const GotStories = (state, stories) => ({